Skip to content

 Why it matters

-BSM is a mapping from to option price, monotonic in .
+BSM is a mapping from σ\sigma to option price, monotonic in σ\sigma.
 Inverting that map gives implied volatility.
-If you taste a finished dish and want to know how much salt went in, implied volatility is your answer for uncertainty.
+The option price is the finished dish and the volatility is the salt, so tasting the price and working backwards tells you how much volatility the market priced in.
 Quoting an option in volatility units rather than dollars also lets traders compare options across strikes and expiries on a common scale, which is why option desks quote in vol points.

 Formulas